 Deploying Power BI Report Server requires planning across infrastructure, security, and data architecture.
 The setup process includes:

 Installation and configuration.
-Download the installer from Microsoft, run the setup wizard, configure the report server database, and set up the web portal URL and web service URL.
-The configuration process takes about 30 minutes for a standard deployment.
-For high-availability setups, configure multiple report server instances sharing a single catalog database behind a load balancer.
+Start by downloading the installer from Microsoft.
+Then, run the setup wizard.
+After that, configure the report server database.
+You also need to set up the web portal URL and the web service URL.
+This configuration process takes about 30 minutes for a standard deployment.

 Limitations to Be Aware Of